 Sketching, Graphing, Technology NewsNavigation

 A drug-related crime is among the list of serious offenses a person can commit.
 Thus, the US federal law inflicts higher fines and harsher punishments to people who voluntarily commit it.
 There are different ways by which a drug crime can be committed; these include manufacturing, selling, distribution and / or delivering of drugs, drug paraphernalia possession and use, and possession of methamphetamine, heroin, cocaine or marijuana.
+The punishment for drug crimes may vary per state.

 Among the many types of illegal drugs in the US, marijuana is reported to be the most widely used.
 Also referred to as herb, grass, kif, pot, Mary Jane, boom, weed, chronic, reefer, ganja, skunk or gangster, this mixture of shredded, dried leaves, seeds, flowers and stem of the plant cannabis sativa contains a chemical known as delta-9-tetrahydrocannabinol or THC.
 Although marijuana contains a lot more other chemicals, about 400 in number, it is THC that is the main psychoactive ingredient.